 We recognize that some people with hard-to-treat neuropathy or fibromyalgia may do quite well on Lyrica and not suffer side effects.
 That’s great.
 But some patients don’t get much benefit and do suffer complications.
 For them, Lyrica is not a blessing.

-Please share your own story about Lyrica, neuropathy and what has worked or caused problems for you below in the comment section so others can benefit from your experience.
+Please share your own story about Lyrica or your experience with neuropathy and what has worked for you below so others can benefit from your experience.